cloud-gov/cg-site/content/apps/continuous-deployment.md

 Replace `DEPLOYER_USER`, `ORG`, and `SPACE` accordingly and run `travis encrypt --add deploy.password --skip-version-check` to enter the deployer's password.

+If you want to have continuous deployment on only a specific app or group of apps, the easiest solution is to isolate them in their own space.

 #### Jekyll Site

 Deploying a Jekyll site requires a few changes to your `.travis.yml` and `manifest.yml` as well as the addition of a `Staticfile` and `Gemfile`.